zathras777/rosti/README.md

 There are a few things that would be useful to do.

-- compress the diffs and attach to an email
 - better reporting of what has been done
 - improve the removal logic